kokkos/pykokkos/README.md

 ### Views

 PyKokkos uses Views as its main n-dimensional array data structure.
-In Python, Views data behave as Numpy Arrays.
+In Python, Views data behave as NumPy Arrays.
 The following snippet shows how a View can be created and some of the basic operations it
 supports: